zachcamara/silverpeak_ecv_bootstrap/README.md

 export ACCOUNT_KEY="<ORCH-ACCOUNT-KEY>"
 ```

-These are also modeled in dotenv.txt and can be set in a .env file
+These can also be set in a .env file

 To assign via Network Adapter in ESXi you must also include environment variables for the ESXi host to connect to.